 Paxos is a small island, a short distance from the island of Corfu.
 It is full of beaches, deep-sea caves, mountains and traditional villages.
-Over the years Paxos has improved its transport infrastructure and educational system, which has allowed it to grow to its current size of almost 2500 inhabitants.
-Paxos is a small island which is situated in the Ionian Sea.
-It hosts beaches, deep-sea caves, mountains and traditional villages.
+Over the years Paxos has improved its transport infrastructure and educational system, which has allowed it to grow to its current size of almost 2,500 inhabitants.
 Paxos is 10 KM long and 4 KM wide and boasts no less than 21 beaches.
 To top things off, it has three main harbors; Lakka, Loggos, and Gaios.

-The obvious answer to the question ‘how to get to Paxos?’ is that most visitors arrive at Paxos by boat, having departed from the island of Corfu to Paxos.
-Corfu is situated to the north of Paxos.
-Another popular route is to take a bus or rental car from Athens to Igoumenitsa and then board a ferry boat to the port on Paxos.
+The obvious answer to the question ‘how to get to Paxos?’ is that most visitors arrive on Paxos by boat, having departed from the island of Corfu.
+Corfu is situated about 30 miles north of Paxos.
+Another popular route is to take a bus or rental car from Athens to Igoumenitsa and then board a small ferry to the port on Paxos.
 There is no airport on Paxos so visitors have to get to Paxos via boat either from Corfu or from the Greek mainland port of Igoumenitsa.

 Paxos by Plane